 - Issuance of confined space permits

 - Working at height and fall protection equipment

 - Practical entry into a confined space

-- Training conducted by experienced confined space specialist
+- Two 8 hour days of face-to-face training conducted by an experienced confined space specialist

-- Knowledge on relevant legislation and Australian Standards for confined spaces
+- Knowledge of relevant legislation, codes of practice and Australian Standards relevant to confined spaces

-- Recommendations and advice for specialised PPE and equipment for your particular workplace
+- Recommendations and advice for specialised PPE and equipment for your workplace

 - Advice on risk control methods for the type of work to be undertaken

 - Be at least 18 years of age